rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 ### Common password attack types

 **Phishing** - Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users such as usernames, passwords, credit card numbers, and the like.
 In email, phishing scams commonly utilize a method of email impersonation called [spoofing](/how-to/).
 A successful phishing attach is particularly damaging because you have volunteered your current credentials to the scammer and they now have access.
     - Never use the same password for different sites and accounts.
 Employing this policy helps contain the damage if you are phished.
     - Immediately change your password if you suspect you have fallen victim to a phishing attack.
     - Alert your company of the attack.

 **Malware** - Malicious software that collects information from you without your knowledge.
-Passwords are captured through keystroke logging.
+Passwords are captured through keystroke logging
     - Always make sure that you regularly update things like your operating systems, internet browser, and any other software you regularly use.
     - Be cautious of any email that includes a link or attachment, regardless of who it appears to be sent from.
     - Install an antivirus program.

 **Dictionary Attack** - Hackers will try a list of common passwords against a list of usernames in hopes that a user will match a common password.
     - Create a unique password.
 Is the password you are considering on a list of *Top 25 Most Common Passwords*?
 If so, you are a prime target for this attack and should strengthen your password.

 **Proof compromise** Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
 If a hacker has the information to reset your password, they have no need for you current password.
     - Always keep contact information current so that outdated information cannot be used to impersonate you.

 ### Password best practices